(CNN)How many more weeks of winter? Sounds like it's the right time for a bowl -- no, make that a cauldron -- of soup.

-" and founder of a Seattle-based weekly community soup club.
+"People get so excited about soup," said Caroline Wright, author of the forthcoming cookbook "Soup Club" and founder of a Seattle-based weekly community soup club.
 "Soup is more than a food, it's also sort of a mood.
 It's very nourishing and it makes people feel safe and comforted."

 And while we can't control the weather -- or a lot of other things beyond the four walls of our homes -- we can give ourselves some measure of reassurance with a home-cooked bowl of flavorful soup.